 Where are the aid stations located on course?

-There will be 11 aid stations on the marathon course, 5 on the half-marathon course and 2 on the 10km course.
+There will be 11 aid stations on the marathon course, 5 on the half-marathon and New First Half Marathon courses and 2 on the 10km course.
 Please refer to the Course maps for the aid station locations.

 What will be available at aid stations?